TedfordMax/TedfordMax.github.io/README.md

 # TedfordMax.github.io
 class 1
-"this is confusing"- m.tedford how do I do anything?
+"this is confusing"- m.tedford
+  how do I do anything?

+  wtf